 The keyboard shortcut Ctrl+B runs any suggested command in the background.
 For programmatic execution, use run_in_background: true.
 Check running tasks with /tasks.

-Hooks are Claude Code's extension points—they let you inject custom behavior at specific moments during operation.
+Hooks are Claude Code's extension points for injecting custom behavior.
 Security-conscious organizations care deeply about this system.

-Implementing a secret-prevention hook: Here's a practical example that blocks commits containing potential secrets—exactly the kind of safety mechanism enterprises want to see:
+Here's a practical example that blocks commits containing potential secrets—exactly the kind of safety mechanism enterprises want:

 {